jazz-community/welcome/README.md

 The following extensions aim to fill or shrink the burdens for users that use both RTC and git based VCS tools:
 - [Git Commit Picker](https://github.com/jazz-community/rtc-git-commit-picker) - Link Git Commits with RTC Work Items out of the Work Item Editor
 - [Secure Property Store](https://github.com/jazz-community/rtc-secure-user-property-store) - Used to store Access Tokens (e.g. for GitLab) in RTC
-- An enhanced, web hook based GitLab integration will follow soon...
+- An enhanced Version of the GIT Commit Picker, allowing "picking" GIT Issues and mertge Requests will follow soon...

 #### Dashboard Widgets
 Project and team dashboards help you to have all your necessary information at a glance.
 RTC and JRS deliver many useful widgets and reports, but for some specific use cases, custom widgets are needed.
 The following are provided by us:
 - [Timebox Planning](https://github.com/jazz-community/rtc-timeboxplanning) - _Timeboxing_ is a widely used planning technique.
 The Timebox Planning widget is a feature rich widget which simplifies sprint planning, for both Scrum and SAFe based projects
 - [Absence Widget](https://github.com/jazz-community/rtc-absence-widget) - Display scheduled absences of one or multiple teams in a compact way
+- A SAFe Program Board widget will be released in January 1018 timeframe to support virtual SAFe PI planning.

 ### Doors Next Generation
 The [DNG Client Extensions](https://github.com/jazz-community/dng-client-extensions) repository contains a few open social gadgets for DNG, you can find more details in the repository itself.